NHSDigital/nhs-login-help-centre/src/mixedsupport.md

 This can happen if you already have an NHS login with a different email address.
 We may have connected that NHS login to your GP surgery’s system.
 We can only connect one NHS login to your GP surgery’s system.

-If you think you may already have an NHS login, go back to the website or app you were trying to visit and log in with those details.

 If you want to change the email address on your NHS login you can do so in your [NHS login settings](https://settings.login.nhs.uk/ 'NHS login settings').

 ### The details we use are invalid